 Examples of soft plastics that can be recycled are:

-The most organic, ethically sourced, and carbon neutral veggies (and herbs) are grown at home.
-Even if you are tight on space, a vegetable and herb garden can be tailored to a window sill, balcony, external wall, or a single square foot of yard – check out these ideas here.
+The most organic, ethically sourced, and carbon neutral herbs and veggies are grown at home.
+Even if you’re tight on space, these edible gardens can be tailored to a window sill, balcony, external wall, or a single square foot of yard – check out this article for some inpriation and ideas.

 Finding beauty products that are cruelty free, vegan, and palm oil free can be tricky.
 Websites such as PETA and Animals Australia list companies that test on animals, but I still want to know whether the product is vegan, grey water safe, made from recycled materials, palm oil free, and affordable.